 In Section 3.1, we report results of the benchmark case, corresponding to the simulation of APP.
-The shock is calibrated so that it corresponds to overall quarterly purchases of euro 180 billion, that last for seven quarters.
+The shock is calibrated so that it corresponds to overall quarterly purchases of euro 180 billion that last for seven quarters.
 It is assumed that long-term sovereign bonds are held to maturity (8 years) and that the central bank starts to gradually sell the bonds afterwards.
-In the benchmark scenario, the Home LTV ratio is constant at its baseline (steady-state) value equal to 90%.
-In the alternative scenario, the APP is implemented under the assumption of a lower steady-state value of the Home LTV (50%).
+The LTV ratio is constant at its baseline (steady-state) value of 90%.
+In the two alternative scenarios, the APP is implemented under the alternative assumptions of (i) longer FG on short-term monetary policy rate and (ii) a lower steady-state value of the Home LTV (50%).

 In Section 3.2, we assume that the Home economy is perturbed not only by the non-standard monetary policy measures but also by the expectational (nonfundamental) shock.

-In Section 3.3 we compare scenarios where the Home LTV ratio is kept constant at 90% or, alternatively, changed by the macroprudential authority according to equation (12).
+In Section 3.3 we compare scenarios where, following the APP and the expectational shock, the Home LTV ratio is kept constant at 90% or, alternatively, changed by the macroprudential authority according to equation (13).